Nuclear power in France: Operational considerations

+In 2011, France consumed about 11 e15BTU of energy according to the Energy Information Administration.
+Even so, due to the extensive high speed rail network (which runs on electricity) and the common use of resistive heating (and in some cases heat pumps) for domestic heating, the use of fossil fuels for those sectors is also lower than in peer nations, which still rely more on domestic flights, fossil fueled motorcars and fossil fueled heating, respectively.

 Import and export

 The heavy investment in nuclear power energy requires electricity export when French electricity demand is low, or low-price dumping in the French market, and encourages the use of electricity for space heating and water heating.
+Due to Germany's Energiewende increasing the volatility of supply – and therefore wholesale electricity prices – in France's most populous neighboring country, France tends to export huge amounts of electricity eastward during a Dunkelflaute, while importing similarly large amounts (sometimes at negative prices) when weather conditions are favorable to German wind and solar production.

-France on a net basis exported 21.5 TWh of electricity to its neighbours in the second half of 2021.
-However, the country relied on imports from Spain and Belgium at the end of 2021 due to cold weather and multiple outages at it nuclear plants.
+France, on a net basis, exported 21.5 TWh of electricity to its neighbours in the second half of 2021.
+However, the country relied on imports from Spain and Belgium at the end of 2021 due to cold weather and multiple outages at its nuclear plants.

 Accidents and incidents

 In July 2008, 18,000 litres (4,755 gallons) of uranium solution containing natural uranium were accidentally released from Tricastin Nuclear Power Centre.
 Due to cleaning and repair work the containment system for a uranium solution holding tank was not functional when the tank filled.
 The inflow exceeded the tank's capacity and 30 cubic metres of uranium solution leaked, with 18 cubic metres spilled on the ground.
 Testing found elevated uranium levels in the nearby Gaffière and Lauzon rivers.
 The liquid that escaped to the ground contained about 75 kg of natural uranium, which is toxic as a heavy metal, but only slightly radioactive.
 Estimates for the releases were initially higher, up to 360 kg of natural uranium, but revised downward later.
 French authorities banned the use of water from the Gaffière and Lauzon for drinking and watering of crops for 2 weeks.
 Swimming, water sports and fishing were also banned.
 This incident has been classified as Level 1 (anomaly) on the International Nuclear Event Scale.
 Shortly after the first incident, approximately 100 employees were exposed to minor doses of radiation (1/40 of the annual limit) due to a piping failure.

 In October 2017, EDF announced it would repair fire safety system pipes at 20 nuclear reactors to increase seismic safety after discovering thinning metal in some sections of pipes.
 EDF classified this as a Level 2 (incident) on the International Nuclear Event Scale.